FAUNA PORTAL AUSTRALIA

 Identification of species is possible through side-by-side comparison of diagnostic images.
 Image plates are compiled through morphological and geographic filters at family and genus level.
 The Fauna Portal distribution maps only list specimens that are lodged in publicly accessible collections.

 The Fauna Portal is project-based.
 Images are accessible via ‘Projects’ in the main menu, of which “All Fauna Portal species” includes all species accessible through the website.
-The current pilot version focuses on two research projects conducted at the Harry Butler Insitute, Murdoch University:
+The current pilot version focuses on thre main research projects conducted at the Harry Butler Insitute, Murdoch University:

 Read more